 Where we ate: Devils Advocate

-Devils Advocate is a trendy bar and kitchen, located in an alleyway in the historical Old town of Edinburgh.
-It has a large range of Whiskey’s from around the world to choose from, as well as a large selection of wines and beers.
+If you are looking for somewhere trendy to a meal or even just a drink, then head to Devils Advocate.
+It is a cool bar and kitchen, located in an alleyway in the historical Old town of Edinburgh.
+It has a large range of Whiskey from around the world to choose from.
+They also have a wide selection of wines, beers and cocktails too.
+We headed here for lunch to get to know each other better and to do what we do the best talk about TRAVEL.

 There are 3 main things I look for in a hotel especially when I go away for a weekend.
 Strong FREE WIFI that I can get in my room, centrally located (or near transport) and a comfortable bed and warm shower for after my long days walking around exploring.
 Courtyard by Marriott hotel definitely ticks all these boxes and more.